 What would congressional term limits look like?

-Most proposed term limits amendments cap House service at three to four terms (six to eight years) and Senate service at two terms (twelve years).
+Most proposed term-limits amendments cap House service at three to four terms (six to eight years) and Senate service at two terms (twelve years).
 Some proposals allow members to return after sitting out at least one term; others impose lifetime caps.
 John Peters supports a limit of no more than four House terms and has pledged to keep that limit himself regardless of whether the amendment passes.